• Skip to primary navigation

 It's a very popular destination, especially for leaf peepers and other out-of-towners.

-The folks at Cold Hollow produce regular and hard ciders, both very tasty, at their mill in Waterbury.
+The folks at Cold Hollow produce regular and hard ciders, both quite tasty, at their mill in Waterbury.

-There is also a small restaurant serving breakfast and lunch, which made it a lovely place to meet my in-laws.
+There is also a small restaurant serving breakfast and lunch, which makes it a lovely place to meet my in-laws.

 We all had different breakfast sandwiches with fillings like eggs, bacon, Cheddar, and cider jelly, and served on homemade Cheddar biscuits!